 Professor of German with courtesy appointments in English & History

-My scholarship is governed by a commitment to interdisciplinary research combining the study of literature with the study of history and politics.
+My scholarship is governed by a commitment to interdisciplinary research combining the study of literature and film with the study of history and politics.
 This interdisciplinarity is generally referred to in the profession as German Studies in order to distinguish it from the traditional exclusive study of literature generally characterized by the German-language term Germanistik.
 The German Studies approach is largely a product of the last four decades and is associated with the foundation and growth, during the 1970s and 1980s, of the German Studies Association (GSA) which brings together literary scholars, historians, and political scientists who share a common interest in the history, culture, and politics of Central Europe.
-Among literary scholars, the German Studies approach was initially a dissident and marginal movement, but by the beginning of the twenty-first century it has become widely accepted and part of the mainstream in English-speaking countries like the United States and the United Kingdom.
 I have been actively involved with the German Studies Association since the beginning of my career.
-From 2005-2007, I served a three-year term on the Executive Committee of the GSA, helping set policy for the organization.
-In 2011-2012 I had the honor and privilege of serving the GSA as its President; and during the current two-year period (2013-2014) I continue to serve on the GSA’s Executive Council and Board as immediate past president.
+From 2005-2007, I served a three-year term on the Executive Board of the GSA, helping set policy for the organization.
+In 2011-2012 I had the honor and privilege of serving the GSA as its President; and in 2013-2014 I served on the GSA’s Executive Council and Board as immediate past president.
 I also served as vice president of the organization in 2009-2010.

 In 2007, I was honored to receive the DAAD Prize for Distinguished Scholarship in German and European Studies/Humanities, an award given out every three years by the German Academic Exchange Service and the American Institute for Contemporary German Studies.
-(In other years the DAAD and the AICGS award prizes in economics and political science.
-For more on the prize, please see: http://www.aicgs.org/employment/daad-prize-for-distinguished-scholarship-in-german-studies-humanities/)
+(In other years the DAAD and the AICGS award prizes in economics and political science.)

 - A Critical History of German Film (Rochester: Camden House, 2010).